How to get to Tuscany from Rome

 Take a day trip to Florence from Rome

 A lot of travelers will tell you that there are so many things to see in Florence that you need at least two or three days to get the best out of your visit, and I agree with them.
-However, if your days in Italy are limited, you can still see Florence in one day and have a wonderful time.
+However, if your days in Italy are limited, you can still see Florence in 24 hours and have a wonderful time.
 Florence is a livable, visitor-friendly city that will make you forget Rome immediately.
 The splendor of the Renaissance architecture of Florence’s historical center, culminating in the jaw-dropping Cathedral of Santa Maria del Fiore, is enough reason to start planning a short trip.
 The only red flag could be the weather during midsummer.
 There isn’t a hat or fan that can help against August’s mugginess… Be prepared to walk for 4 to 6 hours on a self-guided walking tour that must include the Church of Santa Maria Novella right next to the main train station, the Duomo, Ponte Vecchio, and Piazzale Michelangelo.
 If you manage your schedule strategically, you can easily fit in a visit to the gorgeous Uffizi Gallery or to the Academia Gallery.
 And don’t forget to have a meal with fresh Tuscan local products, like those served by the organic trattoria Le 5 e 5 near Ponte Vecchio.

 How to get from Rome to Florence by train